What Should You Know About Coronary Angiography?

 Patent ductus arteriosus closure: The ductus arteriosus is a hole that allows the blood to skip flowing to the lungs for getting oxygenated when the baby is in the womb.
 However, this hole should close naturally, when the baby is born to allow blood to receive oxygen from the lungs.
 In some infants, this hole remains open even after birth and is known as patent ductus arteriosus.
 In such cases, the hole is closed surgically either by suturing or by placing a metal clip.

-Cardiac catheterization study: A long narrow tube known as a catheter is inserted in the blood vessels and moved up to the heart to diagnose and treat various heart diseases.
+Cardiac catheterization study: A long narrow tube known as a catheter is inserted into the blood vessels and moved up to the heart to diagnose and treat various heart diseases.

 Coil embolization: An aneurysm is a bulging or a weak spot in the blood vessels.
 An aneurysm can burst to cause blood to leak out of the blood vessels.
 This can lead to a stroke or haemorrhage.
 Coil embolization is a minimally invasive procedure in which the aneurysm is filled up with metal coils to prevent blood flow through it.

-Manipal Hospitals' cardiologists and cardiovascular surgeons believe in precise diagnosis for effective treatment.
+Manipal Hospitals' best cardiologists in Delhi and cardiovascular surgeons believe in precise diagnosis for effective treatment.
 The faculty includes - Expert echo cardiologists - Electro physiologists - Interventional cardiologists and radiologists